Mellow-3D/mellow-3d.github.io/pages/mydoc/fly_boards/fly-cdy_v3/fly_cdyv3_klipper_usb_updating.md

 ---
-title: Fly-CDYv3 MCU Klipper USB firmware
+title: Updating Klipper Firmware on a Fly-CDYv3 in USB mode
 tags: []
 keywords:
 last_updated: 15/07/2023
-summary: "Fly-CDYv3 Klipper host"
+summary: "How to update the klipper firmware running on a Fly-CDYv3 in USB mode"
 sidebar: mydoc_sidebar
 permalink: fly_cdyv3_klipper_usb.html
 folder: mydoc